zeebe-io/zeebe-chaos/chaos-days/2020-10-27/README.md

 This is weird because we don't set any GC in our benchmarks, so I would suspect the G1 is used with Java 11.
 Unfortunately this depends on the available resources which are "detected" by the JVM.
 Related to that https://stackoverflow.com/questions/52474162/why-is-serialgc-chosen-over-g1gc I think we should investigate that further, because we can see in Java mission control that we have GC pauses up to 8 seconds!
+I created a new issue for it [5700](https://github.com/zeebe-io/zeebe/issues/5700).

 #### Unexpected responses